-Under legislation, Wiltshire council can define windows during which it will accept Expressions of Interest for relevant services.
-The window for receiving an Expression of Interest for running any of Wiltshire council’s relevant services has currently been set for 1 July until 31 August each year, to align with the council’s budget setting process.
+Under legislation, Wiltshire Council can define windows during which it will accept Expressions of Interest (EoI) for relevant services.
+The window for receiving an Expression of Interest for running any of Wiltshire Council's relevant services has currently been set for 1 July - 31 August each year for all relevant services to align with the council's budget setting process.

 A decision on whether to accept, accept with modifications or reject the Expression of Interest will be made by Wiltshire council during September of that year.

 If an Expression of Interest is accepted by Wiltshire council, then an indicative time between an Expression of Interest being accepted and the procurement process starting will be up to:

 - 1 month, for services with a value of less than £500

 - 3 months, for services with a value between £500 and £100,000

 - 6 months, for services with a value of more than £100,000 and less than the EU Threshold (currently £173,934)

 - 12 months, for services with a value of more than the EU Threshold (currently £173,934)